shawna-p/mysterious-messenger/docs/miscellaneous.rst

     The file path to the image the player just set as their profile picture.
 This, like ``prev_pic``, may also be a string with a colour e.g. "#000".

 `who`
     The ChatCharacter object of the character this image is associated with.
-This is determined by checking if the image is in a particular character's ``unlockable_pfps`` variable (see [[INSERT LINK HERE]]).
+This is determined by checking if the image is in a particular character's ``unlockable_pfps`` variable (see :ref:`Profile Pictures for the Characters`).
 If the image is not in any character's unlockable profile pictures set, then it will be equal to None.

     This can be useful if you want a character to react generally to any image associated with themselves.